lucas0usa/Lucas0usa/README.md

 ## Lucas Sousa Martins
 Hi!
-I am a Bachelor of Economic Sciences from the Federal University of Paraíba.
+I am a Bachelor of Economic Sciences by the Federal University of Paraíba (UFPB) and Data scientist student by USP/Esalq.
 I have 3 years of data manipulation experience, of which 1 year and 1 month is professional and 1 year and 11 months is academic.
 Over the years I came across numerous data sources, from various areas of knowledge and various tools.
 Elaboration Exploratory Data Analysis, Econometric Models, Machine Learning Models.

 <div align="center">
   <a href="https://github.com/Lucas0usa">